-*Affording Medications: Helping patients with strategies to afford medications and educating them about Husky and Medicare.
+*Affording Medications: Helping community with strategies to afford medications and educating them about Husky and Medicare.

 *Asthma Camp: A camp for children ages 6-12 years living with this chronic disease.
 Urban Health Scholars help elementary school students explore and learn about asthma in a fun and exciting way.
 The children learn about asthma triggers, medication education and coping skills.
 Parents/guardians attend a Q & A led by a healthcare professional about the treatment of asthma.

 *Big Brothers Big Sisters: Working with the Big Brother Big Sisters program at UConn to teach children from underserved populations about health careers.

 *Biomedical Engineering Discovery Program: A Saturday immersion program for high school students about the biomedical engineering field as it applies to healthcare.
 Urban Health Scholars work directly with students to accomplish their hands-on activity, which may involve building a hydraulic arm or designing and building a prosthetic leg.

 *Brushing Bunnies: Teaches children about the importance of oral hygiene through story-telling and sharing information about what to expect when seeing a dental provider.
 Brushing Bunnies is offered to childcare centers/programs and elementary schools enrolling underserved children.